xiv3r/bypass-anti-tethering/README.md

 ### Note!
 - Iptables `NAT` works properly on version 1.8.10
-- Run permanently after Boot `nano /etc/rc.local`
+- Run permanently after Boot `nano /etc/rc.local` after that `chmod +x /etc/rc.local`.
-- Applicable only for Repeater, extender and Bridge mode.
+- Applicable only for openwrt router, linux, rooted phones.
-- Need to replace `br-lan` into `eth0` if you're not using openwrt.
+- Need to replace `br-lan` into `eth0` if you're not using openwrt and `br0` for mobile hotspot.
-- Take not that the `wlan0` is your `ISP` and the destination is `br-lan/eth0`.
+- Take not that the `wlan0` is your `ISP` and the destination is `br-lan/eth0/br0`.

 # Iptables | Ip6tables for IPv4 and IPv6

 ```
+# IPv4 Iptables
 # Flush all rules in the filter table
 iptables -F